openmpf/openmpf.github.io/docs/docs/Derivative-Media-Guide.md

 remote storage is not enabled.

 Specifically, TikaImageDetection uses paths of the form `$MPF_HOME/share/tmp/derivative-media/<job-id>/tika-extracted/<guid>/image<index>.<ext>`.
-The `<job-id>` part ensures that the results of two separate OpenMPF jobs do not conflict with each either.
 The `<guid>` part ensures that the results of two different actions executed within the same job on the same source media, or actions executed within the same job on different source media files, do not conflict with each other.
 A new `<guid>` is generated for each invocation of `GetDetections()` on the component.

 Your media extraction component can optionally include other track properties.
 These will get added to the derivative media metadata.
 For example, TikaImageDetection adds the `PAGE_NUM` property.